clukawski/microleaf/README.md

 # Microleaf

 `microleaf` is a small CLI tool for controlling Nanoleaf.
-Based off of [`picoleaf`](https://github.com/tessro/picoleaf), but with multi-panel support added (and some os-specific things removed).
+Based off of [`picoleaf`](https://github.com/tessro/picoleaf) (see [picoleaf.LICENSE](https://github.com/clukawski/microleaf/blob/main/picoleaf.LICENSE)), but with multi-panel support added (and some os-specific things removed).

 ## Installation